 As you walk from the Belém Tower to the monastery along the river, you’ll see the 170-foot tall Padrão dos Descobrimentos Monument (Monument to the Discoveries) rising from the banks.
 The monument was designed to commemorate the age of discoveries in Portugal.
 For a small fee you can enter the monument and climb to the observation deck on the top.

 Be sure to check out the impressive map inlaid in the ground out front!

 7. Explore the MAAT; Museum of Art, Architecture, and Technology

-The Museum of Art, Architecture, and Technology is also located out near the Belém Tower and is most certainly worth a stop if you are interested in old and new architectural designs of Lisbon.
+The Museum of Art, Architecture, and Technology is also located out near the Belém Tower and is another historical attraction of Lisbon.
+It’s most certainly worth a stop if you are interested in Lisbon’s old and new architectural designs.
 There are exhibitions housed in two buildings, one of which is the old Tejo Power Station, and both buildings are fun to explore for all ages.

 8. Take a Day Trip to Sintra

 Sintra is the most darling little town just about 20 miles west of Lisbon, and an area that you must explore during your trip to Portugal!
 Not only is there a stunning palace and some old castle ruins to explore, but the town of Sintra is full of cute coffee shops, darling boutiques, and quaint narrow pedestrian alleyways.
 You’ll want to spend a whole day here!